MyTooliT/ICOc/readme.md

 $$
 f_{sampling} = \frac{38,4MHz}{((Prescaler+1)\cdot(AquisationTime +13)\cdot OversamplingRate)}
 $$
-Mention that single measurements will be send in data triples and a CAN20 message contains in a such case a data triple.
-Moreover, other formats (e.g. AccX, AccY, AccZ) are a data points and a CAN 20 message contains such a data point.
+Mention that continuous measurements will be send in data triples and a CAN20 message contains in a such case a data triple.
+Moreover, other formats (e.g. AccX, AccY and AccZ as a vector) are a data points and a CAN 20 message contains such a data point.
 Note, that the performance of the computer system is limited and an overload yields into lost messages.
 Please check the data log for the Error Status Word of the Stationary Transceiver Holder (STU).

-The prescaler determines the Analog Digital Converter (ADC) Frequency and should be as low as possible.
+The prescaler determines the Analog Digital Converter (ADC) Clock.
 Moreover, the acquisition time determines the hold time before sampling such that the actual voltage charges a capacitor.
 The capacitor charge determines the corresponding physical value and this capacitor is disconnected from the input circuit during the conversion.
 Furthermore, the oversampling rate determines the number of samples for averaging.
 Note that the ADC of the system is a 12-Bit ADC and with 256 over samples the maximum accuracy of 16-Bit may be achieved.

 As the lowest usable prescaler setting is 2, this table lists compares the resulting ADC overall sampling frequency (not per Acc channel) as function of oversampling and acquisition time.
 The resulting sampling rate must not exceed 9.5kS/s.